DrPeaboss/simple_src/README.md

 ## Usage

 Usually use *sinc* Converter, it is flexible and high-quality.
-The *linear* Converter is not recommended unless performance is really important.
+The *linear* Converter is not recommended unless performance is really important and quality is not cared.

 ### sinc